 Overseeing the police has developed into a major aspect of DOJ’s mission.
 DOJ’s website reveals thirty-seven open investigations (many more are being conducted in corrections, juvenile justice and other areas.)
 Twenty law enforcement agencies have been released from supervision in past years.
 Among these is Pittsburgh, whose officers were accused of harassing black residents in the mid-1990’s.
 That controversy led to the first-ever consent decree.
 Agreed to by both parties and issued in 1997, it called for a host of improvements in management and supervision, community relations, officer training and the processing and investigation of citizen complaints.
 Such orders became routine, as did the multi-year terms of Federal supervision that are typically imposed (DOJ’s oversight of Pittsburgh PD didn’t conclude until June 2005.)

 As one might expect, episodes of misconduct litigated by DOJ tend to be particularly notable.
 One that hit particularly close to your blogger’s home was the Rampart scandal of the late 1990’s, when a rogue LAPD team brutally (and, as it turns out, corruptly) set out to reclaim the streets of a violence-plagued area.
 That debacle led to a 2001 consent decree.
-DOJ found LAPD’s culture and management so wanting that a “transition agreement” negotiated eight years, which reassigned monitoring to city investigators, actually prolonged Federal oversight.
+DOJ found LAPD’s culture and management so wanting that a “transition agreement” negotiated eight years later, which reassigned monitoring to city investigators, actually prolonged Federal oversight.
 (It finally came to an end in May 2013.
 Click here for the fascinating wrap-up story in the Los Angeles Times.)

 Back to Baltimore.
 In August 2016 it agreed in principle to a package of reforms that would ostensibly bring its police practices into compliance with Federal law.
 That plan was an outgrowth of a two-year DOJ inquiry which revealed that some Baltimore cops used excessive force, engaged in biased policing and, among other things, did a shoddy job investigating sexual assaults.
 However, when Jeff Sessions took the reins at Justice a judge had yet to sign off on the decree.
 Sessions, who had promised to reduce DOJ’s role in supervising local police, quickly moved to place the matter on hold.
 His move proved too late and the agreement went into effect.